ojplg/legup/README.md

 * Maybe throw out the whole of the DB access layer and replace with Hibernate/javax.persistence
 * Need a way to chain handlers, perhaps changing the handler interface to something more useful
 * Need a way to handle things that need to be in session and then cleared up
+* CSS

-Features to work on
+Features/bugs to work on

+* Error checking for form submissions all over the place
+* Lots of bugs where things blindly try to insert things without checking if it's been done before and doing updates
 * Bug when editing lists of bills in report cards
-* Work on Bill Votes PDF that use "A" code (House bill 4324)
-* Automatically go from bill search to vote load
 * Figure out how to determine introducers
 * Allow configuration for score options
 * Calculate legislator grades from scores
 * Allow configuartion of grading options (grade on a curve?)
-* Determine differences between vote types (Third Reading, committee, etc)
+* Load things other than "Third Reading" PDFs: Committee votes
 * Add a way to do name overrides in configuration or maybe DB